-Please rejoice as this is the twenty-second year that FPMT has been offering food to the monks at Sera Je Monastery.
+Please rejoice as this is the twenty-fifth year that FPMT has been offering food to the monks at Sera Je Monastery.

 Letter of thanks and appreciation from the Sera Je Abbott to FPMT and all benefactors of the Sera Je Food Fund.

 We would especially like to thank the students of Cham-Tse-Ling, Amitabha Buddhist Centre, Root Institute For Wisdom Culture, Losang Dragpa Centre and Yeshe Norbu Appello per il Tibet for their continual, generous support.
 Without all of you, this incredible offering would not be possible.

 To keep up on how your donation is being used and to rejoice in the activities of this beneficial project, please follow the Sera Je Food Fund News blog.

 To make a tax-deductible donation: